SerhiiKondrashenko/velo-shop/README.md

 # NodeJS For AWS course Backend part

+## Task 6

+### 6.1 Created catalogBatchProcess in the resources section in serverless.yml
+### 6.2 Added SQS queue called catalogItemsQueue in serverless.yml and updated importFileParser to send each
+CSV record into SQS
+### 6.3 Added SNS notification when catalogBatchProcess creates product

+### Optional task:
+   1. Added test coverage for catalogBatchProcess
+   2. Added additional subscription for createdProduct topic and added title filtering for another email

 ## Task 5

 ### 5.1 Added import service function available on /import path and returns Signed URL